-CONSENSUS's Covered Individuals are expected to report any suspected violations of CONSENSUS' Compliance Program or any other compliance-related requirements to his or her supervisor or to the Compliance Officer.
+Consensus Covered Individuals are expected to report any suspected violations of Consensus Compliance Program or any other compliance-related requirements to his or her supervisor or to the Compliance Officer.

-If you suspect a violation of compliance policies, Applicable Laws, or improper conduct, you are required to bring it to the attention of the Compliance Officer or supervisor.
+If you suspect a violation of compliance policies, Applicable Law, or improper conduct, you are required to bring it to the attention of the Compliance Officer or supervisor.
 This requirement must be met regardless of the identity or position of the suspected violator.

-If an employee questions whether an action is legal or has difficulty interpreting a law, the employee should consult with the Compliance Officer.
+If a Covered Individual questions whether an action is legal or has difficulty interpreting a law, the Covered Individual should consult with the Compliance Officer.
 Reports to the Compliance Officer may be made in writing, by phone, or in person.

-Because failure to report improper conduct can itself be understood to condone the conduct, CONSENSUS emphasizes the importance of reporting.
+Because failure to report improper conduct can itself be understood to condone the conduct, Consensus emphasizes the importance of reporting.
 Failure to report knowledge of wrongdoing may result in disciplinary action against those who fail to report.
-Any Covered Individual receiving a report of a potential violation of Applicable Laws, or this Code of Ethical Conduct must likewise immediately advise the Compliance Officer.
+Any Covered Individual receiving a report of a potential violation of Applicable Law, or this Code of Ethical Conduct must likewise immediately advise the Compliance Officer.
 The Compliance Officer is required to follow up on all reports.

-There will be no reprisals for good faith reporting of actual or possible violations of Applicable Laws or the Code.
+There will be no reprisals for good faith reporting of actual or possible violations of Applicable Law or the Code.

-Where possible, the identity of the employee making the report will be kept confidential.
+Where possible, the identity of the Covered Individual making the report will be kept confidential.